 A selection committee comprised of Woodrow Wilson School faculty and staff and Ullman family members, friends or former students will review each application and conduct interviews with semifinalists.
 Ullman Fellowship recipients will be selected by the Woodrow Wilson School on the basis of outstanding academic performance, proven track record of professional accomplishment, leadership skills and a demonstrated commitment to a career in internationally-focused public service.

 Fellows will be expected to provide both an interim and final report on the quality of their experience as well as feedback via a written evaluation from their host employer.
-There will also be an annual event involving the Fellows and the community of Prof. Ullman’s friends and colleagues to facilitate the exchange of ideas and knowledge gained through the practitioner experiences.
+There will also be an annual event involving the Fellows and the community of Professor Ullman’s friends and colleagues to facilitate the exchange of ideas and knowledge gained through the practitioner experiences.